LukeyBSystems/deepstatsdocs/docs/runtime/editorDeepModifier.md

 ---

 # EditorDeepModifier
 This is the authoring class for creating Modifiers via the Unity Editor.
 Use it's custom editor to create a wide range of Modifiers.
-Modifiers can be added to DeepStats and DeepModifierCollections
+Modifiers can be added to DeepStatsInstances and DeepModifierCollections

 ## Modifier Overview